uwcartlab/webmapping/Chapter03/readme.md

 Lesson 3: Understanding AJAX Callback Functions
 -----------------------------------------------

-What would happen, for example, if instead of converting the data as we did in Example 2.5, we simply logged the response from the first callback.
+What would happen, for example, if instead of converting the data as we did in Example 2.5, we simply logged the response from the first callback (Example 3.1).

 ###### Example 3.1: Viewing fetched data without converting in _main.js_